How rabbits are handled may affect welfare

 Carrying a rabbit on its back, another of the methods studied, can cause tonic immobility, a potentially harmful trance-like state.

-In all the methods examined, the rabbits rear was supported to avoid the risk of damaging the animals' backs.
+In all the methods examined, the rabbit's rear was supported to avoid the risk of damaging the animals' backs.

 After dogs and cats, rabbits are the third most common mammalian pet in the UK, numbering up to 1.1 million, according to the research.